cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 #### Store keys

-Channel structures are stored under a store key prefix unique to a combination of a connection identifier and channel identifier:
+Channel structures are stored under a store key prefix unique to a combination of a port identifier and channel identifier:

 ```typescript
 function channelKey(portIdentifier: Identifier, channelIdentifier: Identifier) {